lauramariel/nutanix-scripts-old/ONCE/README.md

 5. Submit a blueprint to the marketplace for approval
 6. Approve the blueprint
 7. Publish the blueprint to the marketplace

+Note: Currently working on converting all bash scripts to Python